Marine conservation volunteer - Little and large: Surveying and safeguarding coral reefs & whale sharks of the Maldives archipelago

 Other landmark species present: Spinner dolphins, manta ray, hawksbill and green sea turtles, grey, black tip and white tip reef sharks.

-You will spend the first couple of days with training in and out of the water.
 The expedition leader and the local scientist will prepare you for your fieldwork tasks and explain the research methods and goals.
 Talks are organised to make you familiar with safety, the equipment, the research (and your part in it) and the area in which it will happen.
 Open water dives are organised so that everyone can get comfortable in the water again and put into action the fish, invertebrate and other ID skills, as well as photography procedures taught before the actual survey work begins.

 Once you are trained up, your tasks will be predominantly Reef Check dive-based and consist of several distinct underwater activities with the team split into buddy pairs.
 Depending on what your assignment is on the day, you and your buddy will, for example, be recording fish or invertebrates along the transect, or recording what kind of substrate (hard or soft coral, sand, rock, etc.) covers the bottom along the transect.
-Covering a transect will take you about one hour and you will dive up to four transects per day.
+Covering a transect will take you about one hour and you will dive up to three transects per day.
 During the course of the expedition, you will be laying transects in different locations all over the reef.
 You may also be scrambling to record data concerning whale sharks, during the day or half day assigned to whale shark surveying, and racing to enter the water to take gill ID photographs.

 The Maldives or Maldive Islands, officially Republic of Maldives, is an island country in the Indian Ocean formed by a double chain of twenty-six atolls stretching in a north-south direction off India's Lakshadweep islands.
 The atolls of the Maldives encompass a territory spread over roughly 90,000 square km.
 It features 1,192 coral island, of which only about two hundred are inhabited.
 The Republic of Maldives's capital and largest city is Male', with a population of around 100,000.
 Traditionally it was the King's Island, from where the ancient Maldive royal dynasties ruled and where the palace was located.
 The Maldives is the smallest Asian country in both population and area.